nytimes/objective-c-style-guide/README.md

 };
 ```

-End every line, including the last one, with a trailing commas; see [Literals](#literals) for discussion and justification.
+End every line, including the last one, with a trailing comma, unless the last line is a `Count`, `LastItem`, or some other sentinel value which will always be the last item in the enum. _(See [Literals](#literals) for discussion and justification.)_

 ## Bitmasks